Arthur Evans: Religious violence in Crete

-Discovery of Minoan civilisation
+Excavations of Knossos

 Now that the restriction of the Ottoman firman was removed, there was a great rush on the part of all the other archaeologists to obtain first permission to dig from the new Cretan government.
 They soon found that Evans had a monopoly.
 Using the Cretan Exploration Fund, now being swollen by contributions from others, he paid off the debt for the land.
 Then he ordered stores from Britain.
-He hired two foremen, and they hired 32 diggers.
+He hired two foremen, and they in turn hired 32 diggers.
 He started work on the flower-covered hill in March 1900.

 Assisted by Duncan Mackenzie, who had already distinguished himself by his excavations on the island of Melos, and Mr Fyfe, an architect from the British School at Athens, Evans employed a large staff of local labourers as excavators, and began work in 1900.
 Within a few months they had uncovered a substantial portion of what he called the Palace of Minos.
-The term "palace" may be misleading; Knossos was an intricate collection of over 1000 interlocking rooms, some of which served as artisans' workrooms and food processing centres (e.g. wine presses).
+The term "palace" may be misleading; Knossos was an intricate collection of over 1,000 interlocking rooms, some of which served as artisans' workrooms and food processing centres (e.g., wine presses).
 It served as a central storage point, and a religious and administrative centre.

 On the basis of the ceramic evidence and stratigraphy, Evans concluded that there was another civilisation on Crete that had existed before those brought to light by the adventurer-archaeologist Heinrich Schliemann at Mycenae and Tiryns.
 The small ruin of Knossos spanned 5 acre and the palace had a maze-like quality that reminded Evans of the labyrinth described in Greek mythology.
 In the myth, the labyrinth had been built by King Minos to hide the Minotaur, a half-man half-bull creature that was the offspring of Minos's wife, Pasiphae, and a bull.
 Evans dubbed the civilisation once inhabiting this great palace the Minoan civilisation.

 By 1903, most of the palace was excavated, bringing to light an advanced city containing artwork and many examples of writing.
 Painted on the walls of the palace were numerous scenes depicting bulls, leading Evans to conclude that the Minoans did indeed worship the bull.
 In 1905 he finished excavations.
-He then proceeded to have the room called the throne room (due to the throne-like stone chair fixed in the room) repainted by a father-and-son team of Swiss artists, the Émile Gilliéron Junior and Senior.
+He then proceeded to have the room called the throne room (due to the throne-like stone chair fixed in the room) repainted by a father–son team of Swiss artists, Émile Gilliéron père and fils.
 While Evans based the recreations on archaeological evidence, some of the best-known frescoes from the throne room were almost complete inventions of the Gilliérons, according to his critics.